snek-git/draw2img/README.md

 ## Note on Model Caching

 The `models` directory is used to cache downloaded AI models.
-This improves performance by:
-- Speeding up subsequent runs by avoiding re-downloads
-- Centralizing model storage to save disk space
-- Enabling potential offline use once models are cached

 First-time runs may take longer as models are downloaded and cached.

 ## Troubleshooting